sreeramsunkara/TAS-Workshop-CAH/README.md

 - At a glance:
    - [Developers love TAS](https://www.youtube.com/watch?v=xdw_9dADM-4) because it frees and empowers them to do what they love most: to code.
-   - TAS is a Cloud Native Polyglot platform: Java, Spring, .NET, NodeJs, ...
+   - TAS is a Cloud Native Polyglot platform supporting Java, Spring, .NET, NodeJs, ...
    - TAS is an HA platform that runs on Any Cloud delivering the same developer experience on AWS, Azure, GCP and vSphere.
    - TAS helps companies deliver better software, faster and more frequently.
    - TAS Operators can patch and upgrade the platform without downtime.